rd003/WebChatServer/README.md

 # WebChatServer

 It is a `Chat Room server` made with signalR.
 It is a complete chat room application.
-It's backend written in signal r and frontend written in vannila js.
+It's backend written in `Signal R` and frontend written in `Vannila Js`.
 You can find the client application [here](https://github.com/rd003/WebChat-Client)

 ## Video Tutorial